 Since there is disagreement regarding how the universe was created, we will focus primarily on what various sources have to say with regard to whether or not scientists have been able to substantiate the validity of the basis for their belief that nature created life from inanimate matter.

 The Christian Science Monitor says on its web site,

 Where does life come from?
 Despite years of research, scientists still rack their brains over this most existential question.
 If the universe did begin with a rapid expansion, per the Big Bang theory, then life as we know it sprung from nonliving matter.
 How this process, known as abiogenesis, could have occurred is a source of much scientific debate.

-The Wikipedia web site defines abiogenesis as follows:
+Wikipedia defines abiogenesis as follows: